sujaypatil96/RNAseq_tutorial/README.md

     -o OUTPUT_DIRECTORY === whatever you want the directory to be called where all of your alignment files to go (This must be unique for each run or else will overwrite the file!!!) ensembl.GRCh38.99 === prefix used for the FASTA reference and bowtie2 index files (Only give the prefix- do not give file extenstions like .fa or .bt2!!!) (note I gave entire path to where this file is since you are not working in that directory)
     File1.fastq === your chosen fastq (if SE)
-    ** make sure to repeat for 2 samples (i.e., you should be doing 6x alignments) NAME.nohup.out & === Name of your nohup file (This must be unique for each run or else will overwrite the file!!!
+    ** make sure to repeat for 2 samples NAME.nohup.out & === Name of your nohup file (This must be unique for each run or else will overwrite the file!!!
 This will record all the steps and what happened during the alignment so is a very good things to have recorded)`

-_Note: Building index files could take up to an hour- I highly suggest using nohup if you don't want to keep your terminal open or are worried about internet connectivity._
+_Note: Building index files could take up to an hour - I highly suggest using nohup if you don't want to keep your terminal open or are worried about internet connectivity._

 FASTQC is primarily for pre-alignment and it takes as input FASTQ or FASTA files.
 To make sure sequence content, sequence quality, sequence representation (no over-representation of adapters), and KMER representation are all adequate for alignment.
 As far as pre-alignment quality control, we can manually load fastq files in FastQC to make sure the average sequence quality score is at least 25.
 I would like to trim any overrepresented sequences (usually from adapters) and long mononucleotide repeats (length threshold is not yet defined).